How Much Will It Cost?

 A Budget Planner

-And this is where The Owner Builder Club can come to your aid.
 We've developed a pretty in-depth and professional looking Budget Planner tested by real life owner builders.
-To grab a copy simply email us at email@example.com.
+To grab a copy simply email us at firstname.lastname@example.org.

 It's not too early to start a thinking about your budget and this tool will be brilliant when/if it comes to getting finance.

 Cost will also vary depending on whether you are doing some of the work yourself or have a friend/family member offering mates rates.

 You MUST be across what’s included in ANY costing/quote.
 Always ask the relevant person this question – what’s not included in this cost?

 BIGGEST TIP EVER